This post contains affiliate links.

 • Chocolate chunks: Folded in last so they stay whole rather than melting into the batter.
 They melt into pools during baking, which is what gives every bite its double chocolate quality.

-• Cornstarch: Just enough to firm up the crumb and give the muffins a clean, set structure without adding density.
+• Cornstarch: Just enough to firm up the crumb and give the muffins a set structure without adding density.

 Chocolate muffins with visible chocolate chunks are cooling on a wire rack.
 The muffins have a rich, dark color and a slightly rough texture.